kitcarson3official/mylisp/README.md

 My version of LISP in C++ following (not properly) the [Make a Lisp](https://github.com/kanaka/mal) project.

 # BUILD
-The only dependency is [cpp-linenoise](https://github.com/yhirose/cpp-linenoise) and you need a c++-14 at least compatible compiler<br>
-there are a cmake and a powershell scripts to help you compile, run and clean the project but it is really simple to compile it in you preferred way.
+The only dependency is [cpp-linenoise](https://github.com/yhirose/cpp-linenoise) which is however included in sources as a header only library. there are a cmake and a powershell scripts to help you compile, run and clean the project but it is really simple to compile it in you preferred way.